-Let’s get to the point, what has been built on the Clyde since 2014 and what are the yards planning on building in future?
+Let’s get to the point, what has been built in Scotland since 2014 and what are the yards planning on building in future?

 Ordering in batches is common for projects of this size around the world and was last seen with the Royal Navy for the Type 45 Destroyers and recent Offshore Patrol Vessels.
 The Type 45s first batch order was for three vessels.
 Ordering this way allows for changes to specifications and allows for refinements to contracts as working practices evolve and efficiencies are learned.